-Also, the numbers in the ration do not have to add up to 100.
+Also, the numbers in the ratio do not have to add up to 100.
 The two numbers in an optimal ratio may total more than 100 or less than 100.

-For example a situation can exist where 99% of the result is produced by 15% of the factors, or where 75% of the results derive from 5% of the factors.
+For example, a situation can exist where 99% of the result is produced by 15% of the factors, or where 75% of the results are derived from 5% of the factors.

-So even where a situation does contain a 80:20 correlation, other ratios might be more significant, for example:
+So even where a situation does contain an 80:20 correlation, other ratios might be more significant, for example: